 The Inspector will compile and distribute to the client an electronic Inspection report which will include pictures with descriptive captions and narratives describing the various findings.
 At times, the reports may also include videos and audio recordings.
 The client will have the option to print their report as a PDF if desired.

 Radon and/or water test results will be sent to the client via email as soon as they are available.

-The Inspection will answer any questions you may have during the inspection and/or after the report has been sent to you.
+The Inspector will answer any questions you may have during the inspection and/or after the report has been sent to you.